The Halley Project

-The Halley Project: A Mission In Our Solar System is a space flight simulation game developed for the Apple II, Commodore 64, and Atari 8-bit family by Omar Khudari and Tom Snyder and published by Mindscape in 1985.
+The Halley Project: A Mission In Our Solar System is a space flight simulation game developed for the Apple II, Commodore 64, and Atari 8-bit computers by Omar Khudari and Tom Snyder and published by Mindscape in 1985.
 An Amiga version with updated graphics was released in 1986.

 Plot

-The player assumes the role of a star pilot whose mission is to travel between the various bodies of the Solar System.
-The game opens with a mix of electric guitar music and actual digitized speech during which the player is shown the text of a transmission sent from the headquarters of a body known as "P.L.A.N.E.T.":
+The player assumes the role of a spacecraft pilot whose mission is to travel between the various bodies of the Solar System.
+The game opens with a mix of electric guitar music and digitized speech during which the player is shown the text of a transmission sent from the headquarters of a body known as "P.L.A.N.E.T.":